tperale/binspector/README.md

 * It's a class !
 Write method that will directly handle the binary content from the definition.
 * The binary file definition is re-used for typescript type checking.
+* Extensible.
+Binary readers based on DSL are hard to extend.
 * Support parsing and serialisation (soon !) of the binary file.
 * It works on the browser.
 You can create binary file decoder and encoder on your webapp frontend without depending on other library on your server.